HashWarlock/402-api-test/README.md

 - `@coinbase/x402`: Facilitator for X402 protocol.
 - `dotenv`: Loads environment variables from a `.env` file.
 - `openai`: OpenAI Node.js library for accessing the DALL-E API.
+- `@phala/dstack-sdk`: Dstack SDK for TEE functions like generating keys in TEE.

 ---